rezatajari/Csharp.Challenges/06_ValueFrequencyAnalyzer/README.md

    - The **number of valid entries**.
    - The **number of invalid entries**.
    - A list of distinct valid values and how many times each appears.
-4. Use this test data to check your program:
+4. Use this test data to check your program:  1 7 2 4 2 3 8 4 6 4 4 7

+### Why This Matters
+This exercise teaches how to:
+- Work with **arrays** to store data.
+- Separate **valid vs invalid values**.
+- Count **frequencies of distinct numbers**.

+Think of it as building a **mini statistics tool** — turning raw input into organized results that reveal patterns.